raspberrypilearning/getting-started-web-dev/en/step_1.md

 <span style="color: #0faeb0">**Web development**</span> is the use of HTML, CSS and Javascript to create web pages and web sites.
 It includes visual design, web site layout, design for accessibility and usability, the creation of animation and use of code to create interactivity.
 </p>

+### Why learn web development?

+Creating web pages and web sites is a brilliant way for young people to be creative and share their passions.

+Learning about web technologies is useful for a range of jobs including Web Designers and Front End Developers.
+It's also used by entrepreneurs who want to make their own unique web site to communicate their business or brand.

 ### Introduction to Web Development path

 The [Intro to Web](https://projects.raspberrypi.org/en/pathways/web-intro) covers the development of single web pages using HTML and CSS.
 Future paths will cover more topics including using JavaScript to create dynamic web pages.